History and architecture

 Evolution of the Museum

 In 1986, the Museum absorbed the adjacent Geological Museum of the British Geological Survey and its collection of more than 30,000 minerals.
-The Lasting Impressions gallery opened three years later to connect the two buildings.
+The Lasting Impressions gallery opened three years late 5180 r to connect the two buildings.

 The Darwin Centre opened to the public in 2009 and houses the Museum's historic collections as well as its working scientists.
 The centre's unique Cocoon structure displays the Museum's most important plant and insect specimen collections, and is equipped with state-of-the art research facilities used by more than 200 scientists.